reside-ic/reside-ic.github.io/content/blog/debugging-dde.md

 ```
 The syntax is surely equivalent to the code at the top, if
-more wordy with some redundency.
+more wordy with some redundancy.
 A good PR might recommend
 cleaning it up back into the code at the top.
 Nevertheless,
 looking at `a` and `b` twice for each decision caused correct entry and exit
 of the loop, and the appveyor tests passed fully.